facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-recursive-references-inner-functions.expect.md

 ## Error

 ```
-[ReactForget] Todo: EnterSSA: Expected identifier to be defined before being used.
+[ReactForget] Todo: [hoisting] EnterSSA: Expected identifier to be defined before being used.
 Identifier factorial$3 is undefined (2:8)
 ```